-(2) Includes 105,000 shares issuable upon the exercise of stock options that are currently exercisable and 100,000 shares issuable upon the exercise of stock options that will be exercisable within the next 60 days.

-- (3) Includes 64,000 shares issuable upon the exercise of stock options that are currently exercisable and 60,000 shares issuable upon the exercise of stock options that will be exercisable within the next 60 days. - (4) Includes 34,000 shares issuable upon the exercise of stock option that are current exercisable. - (5) Includes 60,000 shares issuable upon the exercise of stock options that are currently exercisable.
-Includes 2,220,000 shares held by a family trust controlled by Mr. Rochford. - (6) Includes 60,000 shares issuable upon the exercise of stock options that are currently exercisable.
-Also includes 1,646,502 shares held by a family trust controlled by Mr. McCabe. - (7) Includes 60,000 shares issuable upon the exercise of stock options that are currently exercisable. - (8) Includes 60,000 shares issuable upon the exercise of stock options that are currently exercisable. - (9) Includes 698,000 shares issuable upon the exercise of stock options that are currently exercisable and 260,000 shares issuable upon the exercise of stock options that will be exercisable within the next 60 days. - Represents beneficial ownership of less than 1%
+- (1) Includes 496,000 shares issuable upon the exercise of stock options that are currently exercisable. - (2) Includes 316,000 shares issuable upon the exercise of stock options that are currently exercisable. - (3) Includes 193,000 shares issuable upon the exercise of stock options that are currently exercisable. - (4) Includes 73,000 shares issuable upon the exercise of stock options that are currently exercisable. - (5) Includes (i) 88,000 shares issuable upon the exercise of stock options that are currently exercisable and (ii) 2,060,000 shares held by a family trust controlled by Mr. Rochford. - (6) Includes (i) 88,000 shares issuable upon the exercise of stock options that are currently exercisable and (ii) 1,646,502 shares held by a family trust controlled by Mr. McCabe. - (7) Includes 88,000 shares issuable upon the exercise of stock options that are currently exercisable. - (8) Includes 88,000 shares issuable upon the exercise of stock options that are currently exercisable. - (9) Includes 1,430,000 shares issuable upon the exercise of stock options that are currently exercisable.